saifulcs40/Booking-Reservation-API-Testing/README.md

-## Rest Booking Reservation API with Postman Newman
+## Restful Booking Reservation API with Postman Newman

 This project demonstrates API testing with Postman by providing a set of tests for several API endpoints.
 ## Features